vuongducphuong/documentation/content/applications/sales/sales/invoicing/milestone.rst

 Create milestone products
 =========================

-In Odoo, each milestone of your project is considered as a product.
+In Leansoft, each milestone of your project is considered as a product.
 To configure products to work this way, go to any product form.

 You have to set the product type as *Service* under general